ON FESTIVAL DAY

-The crowning of the 2016 Festival Queen, Abbie Hewitt, will take place at the Market Cross at 11am.
-Abbie will be crowned by the Retiring Queen, Alex Wlamsley.
+The crowning of the 2018 Festival Queen, Ellen Wellings, will take place at the Market Cross at 11am.
+Ellen will be crowned by the Retiring Queen, Lottie Hulme.
 Following the crowning of the Festival Queen the morning procession will proceed through the streets led by the Morris Dancers, the festival and retiring queens, plus many other queens from surrounding villages and churches.

 One of the highlights of the day must be the brightly decorated children’s tableaux.
-Parents have been very busy these past few weeks putting the floats together, and we’re sure that the usual large crowds will appear to marvel at the quality of the tableaux and to show their appreciation.
+Parents have been very busy these past few weeks putting the floats together, and I’m sure that the usual large crowds will appear to marvel at the quality of the tableaux and to show their appreciation.

 There will be seven Bands in attendance on the day: Pilling Brass Band, Brindle Brass Band, Red Rose Brass Band, The Hyndeburn Comets Majorette Troupe, Lancaster City Brass Band, St Peters Brigade Band from Chorley and Preston Pipe Band

 Also taking part in the procession will be the Garstang School of Gymnastics, members of Garstang Taekwondo and the local Scouts and Guides.

 On completion of the morning procession, attention will switch to the Moss Lane playing fields where activities will start at 1.10pm with displays from the Garstang School of Gymnastics and the Hyndeburn Comets Majorette Troupe.

 Attention will then switch to the ever popular children’s sports which will commence at approximately 2.00pm; these will be followed by the football semi-finals.